andela-ofamakinde/checkpoint4-improving_performance/README.md

 Completed 200 OK in 9793ms (Views: 7236.5ms | ActiveRecord: 2550.1ms)
 ```

-The view takes 7.2 seconds to load.
-The AR querying takes 2.5 second to load.
-The page takes close to 10 seconds to load.
-That's not great at all.
-That's just awful.
+The view took 7.2 seconds to load.
+The AR querying took 2.5 second to load.
+The page took close to 10 seconds to load.
+That was just awful.

-The stats page is even worse:
+The stats page was even worse:

 ```bash
 Rendered stats/index.html.erb within layouts/application (9.9ms)